Index 2024

 82.94

-Media freedom in one of the poorest and most corrupt countries in the European Union is fragile and unstable.
-The few independent voices in Bulgaria work under constant pressure.
+Press freedom is fragile and unstable in one of the poorest and most corrupt countries in the European Union.
+The few independent media in Bulgaria are under pressure.

 Media landscape

-Television (BNT, bTV, Nova, etc.) and internet media are the main sources of information with print media progressively losing influence.
-The political affiliation of the members of the Council for Electronic Media negatively affects the editorial independence of the public media, while the independence of private media is threatened by their owners’ interests in regulated sectors.
-Radio Free Europe (RFE) reopened its bureau in Sofia in 2019.
+Television (BNT, bTV, Nova, etc.) and online media are the two main news sources in a country where the print media are gradually losing its influence.
+The political affiliation of the members of the Council for Electronic Media negatively affects the editorial independence of the public media, while the independence of privately owned media is threatened by their owners’ interests in other regulated sectors.

 Political context